-Minors can also get certain outpatient mental health services, sensitive services and substance use disorder services without parent's consent.
-For more information read "Minor consent services" and "Substance use disorder treatment services" in this handbook.
+Minors can also get certain outpatient mental health services, sensitive services, and substance use disorder services without parent's consent.
+To learn more, read "Minor consent services" in this chapter and "Substance use disorder treatment services" in Chapter 4 of this handbook.

-California Cancer Equity Act Referrals
+California Cancer Equity Act referrals

-Effective treatment of complex cancers depends on many factors including getting the right diagnosis and getting timely treatment from cancer experts.

-If you are diagnosed with a complex cancer, the new California Cancer Care Equity Act allows you to ask for a referral from your doctor to get cancer treatment specifically from an in-network National Cancer Institute (NCI)-designated cancer center, NCI Community Oncology Research Program (NCORP)-affiliated site, or qualifying academic cancer center.
+Effective treatment of complex cancers depends on many factors.
+These include getting the right diagnosis and getting timely treatment from cancer experts.
+If you are diagnosed with a complex cancer, the new California Cancer Care Equity Act allows you to ask for a referral from your doctor to get cancer treatment from an in-network National Cancer Institute (NCI)-designated cancer center, NCI Community Oncology Research Program (NCORP)-affiliated site, or a qualifying academic cancer center.

-If IEHP does not have an in-network NCI-designated cancer center, IEHP will allow you to ask for a referral to get cancer treatment from one of these out-of-network centers in California, if one of the out-of-network centers and IEHP agree on payment, unless you choose to see a different cancer treatment provider.
+If IEHP does not have an in-network NCI-designated cancer center, IEHP will allow you to ask for a referral to get cancer treatment from one of these out-of-network centers in California, if one of the out-of-network centers and IEHP agree on payment, unless you choose a different cancer treatment provider.

-If you have been diagnosed with cancer, contact IEHP to see if you qualify for services from one of these cancer centers.
+If you have been diagnosed with cancer, contact IEHP to find out if you qualify for services from one of these cancer centers.

 Ready to quit smoking?
+To learn about services in English, call 1-800-300-8086.
+For Spanish, call 1-800-600-8191.

-Call English: 1-800-300-8086 or Spanish: 1-800-600-8191 to find out how.
-Or go to www.kickitca.org.
+To learn more, go to www.kickitca.org.